VladPrytula/reinforcement_learning_search_from_scratch/docs/book/README.md

 **Mathematics with full precision.** When I claim a value function exists and is unique, I try to prove it—with explicit assumptions, named theorems, and complete arguments.
 When I say an algorithm converges, I specify in what norm, at what rate, under what conditions.
 You shouldn't have to guess whether something is a theorem or a heuristic.

-**Code you could actually run.** Not pseudocode that gestures at an implementation, but working PyTorch and JAX that demonstrates the concepts.
+**Code you could actually run.** Not pseudocode that gestures at an implementation, but working NumPy and PyTorch that demonstrates the concepts—including GPU-accelerated variants for the computationally intensive experiments.
 Every theorem gets a numerical verification.
 Every algorithm gets tested against edge cases.
 The code might not be production-ready in every detail, but it's honest about what actually works.

 **Honesty about the gaps.** Theory makes assumptions that practice violates.
 Rewards aren't always bounded; state spaces aren't always finite; we rarely know the transition kernel exactly.
 I try not to pretend these gaps don't exist.
 Instead, I name them, explore when they matter, and point toward research that's working to close them.
 Sometimes the most valuable lesson is understanding *why* something works despite violating its theoretical assumptions.